 Broadly, my research focuses on estimating parameters of a population's demography from genetic data.
-Direct observations are often costly and time consuming, thus having methods that analyze nowadays often easily accessible genetic data are useful for biologists and ecologists.
+Direct observations are often costly and time consuming, thus having methods that analyze nowadays often easily accessible genetic data can give valuable insights into current and past population structure.

 Demographic Inference using shared haplotypes